wp-plugins/wp-toolbar-removal/readme.txt

 = Before Installation =
 Before install this plugin, on WordPress 3.1+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> Show Admin Bar -> when viewing site -> in DashBoard

-Before install this plugin, on WordPress 3.3+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> Toolbar -> Show Toolbar when viewing site
+Before install this plugin, on WordPress 3.3+ (or later) is reccomended, but is not needed, to unflag all User -> Personal Options -> ToolBar -> Show ToolBar when viewing site
 = How to install ToolBar Removal (manual) =
 1. Download ToolBar Removal.
 2. Upload it into your plugins directory from Plugin Add Feature or FTP.